Sermon - Ordinary 18 Year A - | DB Home | RCL Resources Index |

 What would be the greater miracle, the overcoming of selfishness so that whatever they had could be shared by all, or the multiplication of loaves and fish in the hands of the Master through whom the world the was made?

 I am not saying that you have to choose between those explanations, the social and the metaphysical, and anyway, we do not seek today to explain in human terms but to celebrate a gift in which we continue to share.
 Nevertheless there are practical social consequences which have traditionally been associated with the celebration of the Lord's Supper.
 Over the centuries it has been a traditional practice to make a collection for the poor when Holy Communion is celebrated.
-Even in my own time I can remember from my childhood congregation an additional offering being made, that is, in addition to the regular Sunday offering for the parish funds, on Communion Sundays, there was a second offering at the conclusion of the service for people in special need, and some churches still do that regularly.
-Where we have a planned giving program, we still set some of our offering aside for people in need either locally or through the wider church.
+I can remember from my childhood congregation an additional offering being made, that is, in addition to the regular Sunday offering for the parish funds, on Communion Sundays.
+There was a second offering at the conclusion of the service for people in special need, and some churches still do that regularly.
+Where we have a planned giving program, we still set some of our offering aside for people in need either locally or through the wider church, and we have in many churches the symbolism of baskets of food being brought forward and dedicated for this purpose..

 Another tradition which expresses this willingness to share what we have is the greeting of peace that we give to one another.
 We are expected to come the Lord's table reconciled with our neighbours.
-In the former Methodist service, words of invitation to the Lords' Table included an exhortation, from the older Anglican tradition, to
+By the way, as part of our liturgy, the greetings that we share when we say to each other, "The peace of God be with you", is more than a social greeting, it is a prayer that the person you meet will be blessed.
+It should be said as a prayer.
+It is part of the liturgy in the tradition of devotional peace making and charity.
+In the former Methodist service, the words of invitation to the Lords' Table included an exhortation, from the older Anglican tradition, to

 In this spirit of charity, it is a very strong part of the tradition that we pray for others immediately before we partake of the holy food.
-We know that praying for one another and for others not present was a regular part of the celebration from the very early days because such prayers are mentioned in the earliest descriptions we have of the Eucharist.
+We do that regularly in our service of worship when we offer prayers of intercession for the church and the world.
+It comes to us from the traditional celebrations of the Lord's supper.
+We know that praying for one another and for others not present was a regular part of the celebration from the very early days because such prayers are mentioned in the earliest descriptions we have of the Eucharist, as in the old records from the first and second century.
+We have one example conceren with unity of the fellowship in the words of the hymn "Father we give you thanks, who planted" (Eucharistoumen soi, pater agie) from about the year 110, (with which we began today).
+We pray "Watch over your church, O Lord, in mercy", and prayer for the whole church to share in peace and unity is in the last verse linked with the symbol of the broken bread.
+In the version we have:-

-That concern for others is present not only in the sharing that took place among the people when Jesus blessed and broke the loaves, it was there in the behaviour of Jesus himself.
-Firstly, he cared for the people, not sending them away when the disciples suggested that he should, but seeing that their needs were met.
+The concern for others is present not only in the sharing of the communion in church, or that took place among the people when Jesus blessed and broke the loaves, it was there in the behaviour of Jesus himself.
+In the example of the feeding of the five thousand, firstly, he cared for the people, not sending them away when the disciples suggested that he should, but seeing that their needs were met.
 Still there was another factor present in what happened immediately before and after this event.

 The priestly role of Jesus, the man for others

-Jesus had just received news that John the Baptist had been executed.
-He wanted to be alone:
+Before this event, Jesus had just received news that John the Baptist had been executed.
+He wanted to be alone in his grief:

 He could not escape to deal with his grief alone.
 I think of this sometimes when I see how ministers and other people in the serving professions are called upon at times to set aside their own grief or trouble for the sake of others when they really need "a little space" to themselves.
 See how Jesus responded:

-So we believe he continues in prayer for us and the holy mystery of the Lord's Supper is set about with prayer in which the service of others takes precedence over own needs and interests.
+So we believe he continues in prayer for us and the holy mystery of the Lord's Supper is set about with prayer in which the service of others is passed on from him to us.
 The feeding of the five thousand then is a miracle story with deep and widespread implications.
-It calls us into social action for the benefit others and it calls us to prayer on their behalf; and above all it calls us into communion with the Lord, who inspires both prayer and action, and who continues to share his life with us.
+It calls us into social action for the benefit others, it calls us to prayer on their behalf, into sharing, that is sharing, with others; and above all it calls us into communion with our Lord, who inspires both prayer and action, and who continues to share his life with us.
 Glory be to him.
 Amen.

 [Note: for a more detailed exposition of the meaning of the Eucharist see the sermon Be present now dear risen Lord for Sunday Easter 3 Year A]